-You are successful in creating a highly usable Mobile App with nice display, easy navigation and great features.
-But many a times after weeks of launching the App one doesn’t get the desired results.
+You are successful in creating a highly usable Mobile App with nice display, easy navigation, and great features.
+But many a time after weeks of launching the App one doesn’t get the desired results.
 Let alone the installs, there are not even enough visitors.

 The reason is obvious.
 Your app is not discoverable to the users.
 Developers put countless hours after extensive market research to come up with unique App but forget that equal devotion is needed to make that product reach the right user.

 Marketing does not always mean investing huge amount of money to attract attention of potential consumers.
 The journey should be well planned and be developed for different phases of the App’s lifecycle.

 While advertisers have varied opinions on the roadmap for Mobile App Marketing below is one strategy which is widely adopted by many app owners -